FCA's CCI regime

 The risk information should include a description of both risk and reward.
 It should describe factors that could impact both the risk and reward profile and affect performance.

-Distributors will need to assess, based on their understanding for their customers, whether and what amendments are required to the risk information provided to enable customer understanding.
-This assessment will be especially important when distributing overseas funds for which the manufacturer is not FCA or PRA authorised.
+Distributors will need to assess, based on their understanding of their customers, whether and what amendments are required to the risk information provided to enable customer understanding.
+The FCA has made clear that this assessment will be especially important when distributing overseas funds for which the manufacturer is not FCA or PRA authorised.

 9. How prescriptive are the requirements for determining the risk score?